Lattice Points in Orthotopes and a Huge Polynomial Tutte Invariant of Weighted Gain Graphs: Coloring

 Finally, we prove the geometrical theorems stated or mentioned in the introduction.

-We state the exact version of Theorem \myref{T:geomorthotope}.
+We state the exact version of Theorem \ref{T:geomorthotope}.
 As usual, $\Phi$ is the gain graph corresponding to $\cA$; $t_k$ is a top vertex of the component $B_k$ of $B$, whose vertex set is $W_k$; and $\mu$ is the M\"obius function of the semilattice $\Latb\Phi$.
-By $(\Phi,0)$ we mean $\Phi$ with the constant weight function $0$. \dateadded{The first three theorems: 28 April 2007}
+By $(\Phi,0)$ we mean $\Phi$ with the constant weight function $0$.